rizinorg/website/content/posts/auto-sync/index.md

 Every instruction is already well-defined in the `td` files.
 So, LLVM uses a universal method to generate a decoder for each of them.

 To use the content of the `td` files in a programmable way, `llvm-tblegen` parses them and converts its content into C++ classes and saves them in a RecordKeeper.
-The RecordKeeper is TableGens internal representation of the `td` files content.
+The RecordKeeper is TableGen's internal representation of the `td` files content.
 Which can now be used to generate arbitrary code.
 These classes basically hold all the `td` file information in a uniform and programmable way.
 The C++ classes belong logically to the so called `CodeGen` layer.
 Which, as the name already says, are used to generate code.